andrewzhyee/personalsite/content/publication/2020today-op-ed/index.md

 # Abstract and optional shortened version.

-abstract = "As Covid-19 brings the world to a standstill, my co-author Lim Sun Sun and I wrote an op-ed that discusses how screen time for children, often blamed."
+abstract = "As Covid-19 brings the world to a standstill, my co-author Lim Sun Sun and I wrote an op-ed that discusses how screen time for children should not be viewed solely from a homogenous time-based perspective, but rather, in a way that takes into account the content and context of media use."

 # Featured image thumbnail (optional)
 image_preview = "featured.jpg"